umanghome/swipe-listener/README.md

 # Misc

-- Swipes using the mouse might make multiple directions true even when the travel in a certain direction may not be much.
+- When `lockAxis` is `false`, swipes using the mouse might make multiple directions `true` even when the travel in a certain direction may not be much.
 You can work around this by setting `lockAxis` to `true` when the page is not being accessed from a touch-enabled device.
 Or, you can use `event.detail.x` and `event.detail.y` to calculate which direction has more travel and consider only that direction.
 Or, you can increase the values of `minVertical` and `minHorizontal`.

 ---